top of page

 In consideration of the foregoing, Complainant hereby dismisses with prejudice the above-referenced EEO Complaint, and any and all MSPB appeals or grievances.

-This does not prevent you from bringing an enforcement action, however, if the defendant breaches the agreement.
-Additionally, in certain circumstances you may be able to reinstate your case if a breach of the agreement occurs.
+This does not prevent you from bringing an enforcement action; however, if the defendant breaches the agreement.
+Additionally, in certain circumstances, you may be able to reinstate your case if a breach of the agreement occurs.

 "No Admissions," No Guilt

 This is a common term included in virtually every agreement.
 It's common for plaintiffs to want an apology or some kind of admission of wrongdoing.
 A plaintiff may also feel that the settlement means the other side is admitting to wrongdoing.
-This clause prevents the settlement agreement from being used as an admission of guilt or wrongdoing:
+This clause prevents the settlement agreement from being used as an admission of guilt or wrongdoing.

 Neither the terms nor the Agreement itself shall be deemed or construed as an admission by the Agency of guilt or any wrongful acts whatsoever by or against Complaint or any other person, nor does any arrangement(s) made with Complainant constitute an acknowledgment of the validity of any claim, charge, liability or cause of action asserted, it being expressly understood that all such claims are in all respects denied by the Agency.
 This Agreement or any arrangement resulting from this Agreement cannot be cited as precedent or to seek the same or similar terms by any of the Parties in any future case.